Skip to main content

 How much does a B1 English test cost?

-Costs vary by provider and location.
-LANGUAGECERT typically costs £150–£215.
-Trinity and IELTS Life Skills prices are similar.
+Costs vary by provider.
+LANGUAGECERT typically costs £150–£215 for the online proctored version.
+Trinity College London and IELTS Life Skills prices are similar.
 Check the provider website for current prices as these change regularly.
+B1 certificates are generally valid for 2 years — the certificate must be current at the time you submit your application.

 Is the B1 test the same as the Life in the UK test?